-The Governor recommends \$1.1 million less than requested, including \$1.2 million less from general revenues, \$1,200 less from restricted receipts and \$0.1 million more from federal funds.
-He shifts \$0.3 million in contracted nursing expenses from general revenues to federal funds from delays in filling positions, adds \$0.1 million from general revenues for overtime expenses, assumes \$1.1 million in turnover savings, including \$0.8 million from general revenues and \$0.3 million from federal funds, and includes \$0.1 million less than requested to reflect statewide medical benefit savings.
+The Governor recommended \$1.1 million less than requested, including \$1.2 million less from general revenues, \$1,200 less from restricted receipts and \$0.1 million more from federal funds.
+He shifted \$0.3 million in contracted nursing expenses from general revenues to federal funds from delays in filling positions, added \$0.1 million from general revenues for overtime expenses, assumed \$1.1 million in turnover savings, including \$0.8 million from general revenues and \$0.3 million from federal funds, and included \$0.1 million less than requested to reflect statewide medical benefit savings.
+The Assembly reduced expenditures by \$0.2 million from general revenues, including \$0.1 million for both staffing and operating expenses, based on the Department's third quarter report.

 Capital Projects.
-The Department requests \$2.2 million from all sources, including \$1.1 million from both federal funds and restricted receipts for building renovations at the existing Veterans' Home in Bristol and improvements to the burial fields and construction of a columbarium at the Veterans' Cemetery in Exeter.
+The Department requested \$2.2 million from all sources, including \$1.1 million from both federal funds and restricted receipts for building renovations at the existing Veterans' Home in Bristol and improvements to the burial fields and construction of a columbarium at the Veterans' Cemetery in Exeter.
 This is \$0.3 million more from restricted receipts to reflect project delays from FY 2013 at the Veterans' Home being completed in FY 2014.

-The Governor recommends \$0.8 million more than requested from federal funds, including \$0.4 million for both the columbarium project and renovations at the Veterans' Home, and \$20,500 less from restricted receipts for renovations at the Veterans' Home based on updated project costs.
+The Governor recommended \$0.8 million more than requested from federal funds, including \$0.4 million for both the columbarium project and renovations at the Veterans' Home, and \$20,500 less from restricted receipts for renovations at the Veterans' Home based on updated project costs.
+He subsequently requested an amendment to reduce federal funds by \$0.4 million to reflect double-counting of certain expenditures at the Veterans Cemetery.
+The Assembly concurred.
 A detailed analysis of the projects is included in the Capital Budget section of this publication.